Two-Qubit Module Based on Phonon-Coupled Ge Hole-Spin Qubits: Design, Fabrication, and Readout at 1-4 K: Introduction

 Motivated by these advances, the present work is organized around a set of concrete, experimentally testable research questions that go beyond proof-of-principle single-qubit demonstrations.
 First, can PnC bandgaps engineered in a suspended Ge membrane suppress phonon-induced relaxation and preserve spin lifetimes $T_{1}$ at elevated cryogenic temperatures ($1$--$4~\mathrm{K}$)?
 Second, can a single localized phononic defect mode provide sufficiently strong and coherent spin--phonon coupling to mediate resolvable two-qubit interactions between spatially separated Ge hole-spin qubits?
 Third, can high-fidelity readout and control be achieved using radio-frequency charge sensing and cryogenic amplification without reliance on dilution refrigeration?
-Addressing these questions establishes whether phonon-engineered Ge hole-spin devices can serve as a scalable, warm-operating quantum hardware platform.
+Addressing these questions will test whether phonon-engineered Ge hole-spin devices can serve as a scalable, warm-operating quantum hardware platform.

-In this work we move from architecture to implementation by developing a complete, fabrication-ready design for a two-qubit module that can serve as a building block for larger Ge-based quantum processors and quantum sensors.
+In this work we move from architecture to implementation by developing a fabrication-oriented and measurement-ready design for a two-qubit module that can serve as a building block for larger Ge-based quantum processors and quantum sensors.
 The module consists of two gate-defined hole-spin qubits formed in a strained Ge quantum well, separated by approximately $50~\mathrm{nm}$ and coupled through a localized PnC defect mode in a suspended Ge membrane.
-We analyze the heterostructure stack, electrostatic layout, and phononic design needed to realize strong spin--phonon coupling while maintaining high $g$-factor tunability and robust charge stability.
-Particular attention is given to fabrication choices compatible with established Ge growth and processing flows, including etch chemistries, membrane thickness, and metallization schemes.
-The results presented here constitute a complete device-level design and experimental roadmap; experimental realization and data will be reported in follow-up work.
+We analyze the heterostructure stack, electrostatic layout, and phononic design needed to support strong spin--phonon coupling while maintaining high $g$-factor tunability and robust charge stability.
+Particular attention is given to fabrication choices compatible with established Ge growth and processing flows, including etch chemistries, membrane thickness, sidewall geometry, membrane stress, surface passivation, and metallization schemes.
+The results presented here constitute a device-level design and experimental roadmap; experimental realization and data will be reported in follow-up work.